Mummanajagadeesh/Mummanajagadeesh/README.md

 <br>

-A small arithmetic and comparison unit used to **quantitatively study the effects of pipelining and scan-chain insertion** on area and timing.
+A small arithmetic and comparison unit used to **quantitatively study the effects of pipelining, scan-chain insertion, and physical design constraints** on area, timing, routing, clocking, and power.
-The project compares three RTL variants using **Yosys** (area / cell metrics) and **OpenSTA** (setup/hold timing), with identical logic functionality across all designs.
+The project compares RTL-only variants using **Yosys** and **OpenSTA**, and extends the scan-pipelined design through **full RTL-to-GDS physical design** using **OpenLane (Sky130)**.

 ---